-Within a short time, Mondschein dropped imported crafts and clothing and focused on fine jewels, moving the now very chic emporium uptown to a prestigious Madison Avenue corner.
+Within a short time, Mondschein dropped the Mexican tchotchkes altogether and focused on fine jewels, moving the now very chic emporium uptown to a prestigious Madison Avenue corner.

 From the Beladora Archives: Fred Leighton Diamond, Onyx and Seed Pearl Tassel Necklace in 18K

 His clientele grew and so did the inventory.
-The venerable establishment had some of the most stunning and unusual pieces, all under one roof, including important bijoux from the 18th and 19th centuries; the Edwardian, Art Deco and Art Nouveau periods; as well as Retro, Mid-20th Century, and even contemporary jewelry.
+The establishment had some of the most stunning and unusual pieces, all under one roof, including important bijoux from the 18th and 19th centuries; the Edwardian, Art Deco and Art Nouveau periods; as well as Retro, Mid-20th Century, and even contemporary jewelry.
 Fred Leighton was the go-to source for elite estate jewelry buyers and also stylists eager to borrow jewelry for red carpet events, a practice that became ubiquitous.
+Mondschein legally changed his name to Fred Leighton in 1986, cementing the legacy of both his store and his life’s work.
 In 1998, Leighton opened an outpost in the Bellagio Hotel in Las Vegas.